wallarm/api-firewall/demo/docker-compose/OWASP_CoreRuleSet/README.md

   Both these files will be used to test the demo deployment.
   * `Makefile` is the configuration file defining Docker routines.
   * `docker-compose.yml` is the file defining the API Firewall demo configuration.

+To run the demo follow the steps below.

 ## Step 1: Running the demo code